 As Investopedia explains, the problem with stock options is that executives sometimes drive up the share price artificially, so that they could make a quick buck in the short-term, which does not benefit long-term investors whatsoever.
 Investors would then realize that the books had been cooked, and the share prices would fall, with management profiting from the fall in stock price.

-So, you should look to see whether management is using stock options to make millions, or whether they are actually attempting to increase the value of the company over the long-run.
-This information can sometimes be found in the "notes to the financial statements" found on 10-K annual reports.
+You should therefore look to see whether management is using stock options to make millions, or whether they're actually attempting to increase the value of the company over the long-run.
+This information can sometimes be found in the "notes to the financial statements" found in the 10-K annual reports.

 Another thing in relation to management compensation is to see whether management is purchasing stock of their company.
 If you see management purchasing stock, this is usually a great indicator of the stock's potential.

 However, to evaluate management, what really matters is how long management holds these shares.
 So, if you notice that management has a history of purchasing shares and flipping them in the short-term, this is typically not a good sign of competent management.

 Insider transactions must be reported within two business days, and there are quite a few ways to keep track of these transactions.
 Below are just three ways:

 You should also be aware of any company stock buybacks, which act to maximize return for shareholders through reducing the number of outstanding shares on the market.
 This typically occurs when management believes its share price is too low, or when management wants to improve its financial ratios.